NBA legend Karl Malone once referred to golf as a waste of pasture land.

 “I look at a golf course and all I see is how it would have been much better off as wilderness, where people could hunt, and fish, and enjoy the outdoors like I do,” said the Hall of Fame power forward.

-I won’t quite go that far since I have been known to take in a round of golf from time to time, but as far as sports are concerned, houseboating is clearly at the top of my list.
+I won’t quite go that far since I have been known to take in a round of golf from time to time, but as far as summer sports are concerned, houseboating is clearly at the top of my list.

 Maybe I’d like golf more if I could afford a $2,000 set of clubs made from materials used to build rocket ships or if I owned a driver that compared in size to the clubs used during war in the Middle Ages.

-Another sport is tennis, but I’ve yet to find anyone who plays at my level, which is below beginner, by the way.
+Another summer sport is tennis, but I’ve yet to find anyone who plays at my level, which is below beginner, by the way.
 Besides, my wrists and elbows hurt enough without going out of my way to wear out my body or to encourage heat stroke.